ysraell/random-forest-mc/README.md

 ### TODO v1.0:

 - DRY: `DatasetNotFound` msg.
+- Create a new class for Tree storing the:
+    - decision tree itself,
+    - the score given during the validation process,
+    - the features used,
+    - how many decision nodes.
+    compatible with operands like `>` based on the score.
 - New feature (new class): create new forests from a cross merging between other forests, with proportionalities as input parameters:
     - by randomness;
     - by optimization, based on a GA and MC approaches, using a given test dataset;